open-and-sustainable/prismaid/docs/installation-setup.md

 Removing unnecessary content helps reduce costs and resource usage and may improve model performance, as excessive information can [negatively affect](https://arxiv.org/abs/2404.08865) analysis outcomes.

+Additionally, the tool supports integration with Zotero, allowing you to incorporate collections and groups of literature manuscripts directly into the review process.
+For more details on this feature, see the [Zotero Integration](https://open-and-sustainable.github.io/prismaid/using-prismaid.html#zotero-integration) section.

 ### Cost Estimation at Startup
 After loading the project configuration, prismAId provides an estimated cost (in USD) to run the review using the specified OpenAI model.
 This estimate primarily reflects the input processing cost, which is typically the largest component in review projects.